 The references below to statistics courses are made by number.
-If you want to see a detailed description of the courses, you should refer to the descriptions of statistics courses or to the Bulletin of Duke University .
-General rules and forms for transfer credit at Duke University are at Academic Requirements
+If you want to see a detailed description of the courses, you should refer to the descriptions of Statistical Science courses or to the Bulletin of Duke University .
+General rules and forms for transfer credit at Duke University are at Academic Requirements.

 Special notes on transfer credits:

 - A course taken at a school on the quarter system cannot be transferred for a semester credit at Duke.
 To receive a full course credit at Duke a student would have to take two quarter courses.

 - Transfer credit for courses that have a computational lab component here at Duke will only be considered for courses taken outside of Duke with the same structure (separate lab component).